SansGuidon/bookmarks/README.md

 * [Garry Newman](https://garry.tv/2017/05/06/jenkinsfile/) - Garry explains how to write Jenkinsfiles
 * [Garry Newman](https://garry.tv/2017/05/14/jenkins-library/) - Garry explains how he's using Global Jenkins library
 * [Andrew Bayer](https://www.cloudbees.com/sites/default/files/2016-jenkins-world-introducing_a_new_way_to_define_jenkins_pipelines_1.pdf) - [PDF] Introducing a New Way to Define Jenkins Pipelines
+* [Jenkins CI](https://github.com/jenkinsci/jenkins-scripts/tree/master/scriptler) - [jenkinsci/jenkins-scripts] collection of utility scripts for use with Jenkins

 ## Kubernetes
 * [Bilgin Ibryam](https://thenewstack.io/introducing-microservices-hierarchy-needs/) - The Microservices Hierarchy of Needs and Where Kubernetes fits